ycchuang99/laravel-opentelemetry-setup-guideline/README.md

-# Laravel OpenTelemetry Setup Guideline (Optimized)
+# Laravel OpenTelemetry Setup Guideline

 This guide provides a streamlined approach to setting up OpenTelemetry for your Laravel application, enabling you to effortlessly collect, process, and export telemetry data for valuable performance insights.